 A 57% increase in less than a decade.

 The brain contained up to 30× more plastic than the liver or kidney from the same individuals.
 Polyethylene — the world's most produced plastic — dominated, presenting as nanoscale shard-like fragments.
 Twelve specimens from patients with dementiaA group of conditions characterized by progressive cognitive decline — including Alzheimer's disease showed up to five times more plastic than age-matched controls, though the authors noted that brain atrophy in dementia may concentrate particles per gram of remaining tissue.
-A separate post-mortem study found the thyroid accumulated the highest concentration of any organ examined — 40.4 particles per gram — though that finding came from a single subject and should not be generalized Dzierzynski et al. 2025.
+A separate post-mortem study found the thyroid accumulated the highest concentration of any organ examined — up to 40.4 particles per gram (wet weight) — though that maximum came from a small post-mortem cohort and should not be generalised Dzierzynski et al. 2025.

 What does the research show about microplastics and health?